If you have ever walked downstairs to soggy carpet and dripping walls, you know just how stressful a basement flood can be… and how expensive.

 - Inspect your sewer and septic systems.
 The only thing worse than water in a basement is sewage.
 During periods of heavy rainfall, clogged sewers and overworked septic systems can become ticking time bombs.

 - Divert water away from your home.
-There are some things you can do to cut down on the amount of work your sump pump must do to keep your basement dry.
+According to Wikihow.com, there are some things you can do to cut down on the amount of work your sump pump must do to keep your basement dry.
 For example, extend downspouts at least 3-6 feet away from your house, clean your gutters every spring and fall, seal cracks in your foundation, install window well covers, and ensure your yard slopes down away from your home.

 - Be prepared.
 Despite our best efforts, most basements will experience some dampness at some point.
 Taking the protective measures above will successfully minimize any damage you may experience.
 Just in case, put valuables and electrical equipment on shelves, off the floor.
 Avoid expensive furniture and non-synthetic carpeting.
 Also, consider installing a flood drain in the floor and a dehumidifier to reduce moisture.